 The increase in the loss in the fourth quarter of 2021 was mainly due to consulting expenses, stock compensation costs, and to incur exploration and evaluation costs of studies for transportation and utility services.
 The increase in the loss in the second and third quarters of 2021 was principally a result of stock compensation expense and additional consulting and professional fees incurred in the third quarter as described above.
-The increase in the loss in the loss in the first quarter of 2022 was mainly attributable to increase professional and consulting fees incurred as a result of increased activity.
+The increase in the losses in the first and second quarters of 2022 was mainly attributable to increased professional and consulting fees incurred as a result of increased activity and the proposed Fancamp transaction.
 The losses for the other quarters are attributable mainly to ongoing general and administrative expenses.